mendiolamj/cg-cloud-foundations-wiki/Kubernetes---Command---Minikube---kubectl.md

 > To check the status of your Cluster use syntax - `minikube status`

+> To check the ip address of the minikube - `minikube ip`

 ### Managing your Cluster at any given point in time

 > To pause Kubernetes without impacting deployed applications use syntax - `minikube pause`